nishpatwa/fault_genes/README.md

 <li>Analyze fault_description</li></ul>
 <h3>Dictionary Creation for Launch pad, Stack overflow and Ask.org with words and frequency count.</h3>
 <h3>Fault_Classification:</h3>
-<ul><li>Clustering Unsupervised ML model Topic modeling using LDA</li>
+<ul><li>Clustering using Unsupervised ML model Topic modeling using LDA</li>
-<li>solved unsupervised machine learning problem using LDA Topic modelling which creates sparse TF-IDF vectors from bag of words and group subsets of fault description with one another by analyzing underlying term vectors multinomial distribution.</li></ul>
+<li>LDA Topic modelling which creates sparse TF-IDF vectors from bag of words and group subsets of fault description with one another by analyzing underlying term vectors multinomial distribution.</li></ul>